Geometry of restricted information: the case of quantum thermodynamics: Gauge theory of quantum thermodynamics

-\textbf{Gauge theory of restricted information: thermodynamics}.
-Here we focus on the case where the agent has access only to energy measurements, leading to a geometric formulation of quantum thermodynamics.
-Different choices of accessible observables, including noncommuting sets, define distinct thermodynamic theories through changes in the underlying gauge group, while the geometric construction and methods remain unchanged.
-Only the physical interpretation of measurable quantities is modified, reflecting the specific information constraints.
+We focus on the case where the agent has access only to energy measurements, leading to a geometric formulation of quantum thermodynamics.
+Different choices of accessible observables define different thermodynamic theories through changes in the underlying gauge group, while geometric construction and methods remain unchanged~\cite{ThermoGauge1,ThermoGauge2,Pernambuco2025}.

 The theory of quantum thermodynamics proposed in Refs.~\cite{ThermoGauge1,ThermoGauge2} received a rigorous geometric formulation in terms of fiber bundles in Ref.~\cite{Pernambuco2025}.
 We employ this formulation to unravel the geometric structure behind stochastic quantum thermodynamics.